-In recent years, Craig-Martin has become widely known for his vibrantly coloured paintings, silkscreen prints and outline sculptures of everyday objects – such as mobile phones, laptops, lightbulbs, briefcases, credit cards, takeaway coffee cups and USB memory sticks – depicted in a distinctive graphic shorthand which resembles that found in instruction manuals.
+In recent years, Craig-Martin has become widely known for his vibrant coloured paintings, screenprints and outline sculptures of everyday objects – such as mobile phones, laptops, lightbulbs, credit cards and USB memory sticks – depicted in a distinctive graphic shorthand which resembles that found in instruction manuals.

-Michael Craig-Martin has had numerous solo and retrospective exhibitions at galleries around the world including Gagosian, London (2019), the Serpentine Gallery, London (2015/6), Gagosian, Hong Kong (2014), the National Art Centre, Tokyo (2007) and the Irish Museum of Modern Art, Dublin (2006).
-In 2015 he was appointed chief co-ordinator for the Royal Academy Summer Exhibition, and in 2016 he was knighted for his services to the arts.
+Michael Craig-Martin has had numerous solo and retrospective exhibitions at galleries around the world including: Seoul Art Centre Hangaram Art Museum, Seoul (2022); Gagosian Gallery, London (2019); Serpentine Gallery, London (2015/6); Gagosian Gallery, Hong Kong (2014), National Art Centre, Tokyo (2007) and the Irish Museum of Modern Art, Dublin (2006).
+Craig-Martin was elected into the Royal Academy, London, in 2006 and was knighted for his services to the arts in 2016.